-Commitment to the Work of Dance Training A word about motivation: Each student supplies his or her own.
-Look to the faculty for advice, honest feedback, encouragement and training, but not for motivation to be an artist in the field of dance.
+Commitment to the Work of Dance Training

+A word about motivation: Each student supplies his or her own.
+Students should look to the faculty for advice, honest feedback, encouragement and training, but not for motivation to be an artist in the field of dance.